Worksite Wellness

 Medium-Cost Incentives

-Programs with some budget, can utilize the following incentives to help boost participation and interest.
+Programs with some budget can use the following incentives to help boost participation and interest.
 On average, these types of incentives can expect a participation rate of approximately 40%.

 - Merchandise: Program branded t-shirts or other trinkets (water bottles, Tupperware, ice chests, etc.) for attending events.